ryan4yin/nixos-and-flakes-book/docs/introduction/index.md

 I am quite satisfied with NixOS, even more than expected.
 The most amazing thing is, now I can restore the entire i3 environment and my commonly used packages on a fresh NixOS host with just one command, that's really fantastic!

 The rollback capability of NixOS gave me a lot of confidence - I no longer fear breaking the system anymore.
 I even tried a lot of new things on NixOS, such as hyprland compositor.
-(On EndeavourOS before, I wouldn't have dared to play with such new compositors - it would have been a big hassle if something went wrong with the system and I need to fix it manually through various tricks.)
+(I wouldn't have dared to play with such new compositors on EndeavourOS - it would have been a big hassle if something went wrong with the system and I need to fix it manually through various tricks.)

-So that's why I chose NixOS.
+That's why I chose NixOS.